scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 .. class:: abstract

    This paper describes the development of a 3D audio simulator for use in cognitive hearing science studies and also for general 3D audio experimentation.
-The framework that the simulator is build upon is :code:`pyaudio_helper`, which is a module of the package :code:`scikit-dsp-comm`.
+The framework that the simulator is built upon is :code:`pyaudio_helper`, which is a module of the package :code:`scikit-dsp-comm`.
 The simulator runs in a Jupyter notebook and makes use of Jupyter widgets for interactive control of audio source positioning in 3D space.
 3D audio has application in virtual reality and in hearing assistive